HCi Factsheet – health cover dependents

 Your HCi health cover can include you and your

-Note that ‘children’ includes any biological, adopted and step children for you and your covered partner.
+Note that ‘children’ includes any biological, adopted, foster and step children for you and your covered partner.

-An eligible health cover dependant is required to be the child of a HCi member (or of the member’s partner), including step children and adopted children.
+An eligible health cover dependant is defined as the child of a HCi member (or of the member’s partner), including step children and adopted children.
 The dependant must be primarily reliant on the HCi member for maintenance and support.
-Other than those with a disability, health cover dependents cannot have a spouse or be living in a de-facto relationship.
+Other than those with a disability, health cover dependants cannot have a spouse or be living in a de-facto relationship.

 Your eligible dependent child can be covered on your family (or single parent) membership until they turn age 23, regardless of their student or employment status.

-Their cover on that policy can then continue between 23 and 31 years of age (inclusive) if they are studying full-time (ie a dependent student), subject to providing us with a health care Dependants Declaration each year.
+That cover on can then continue between 23 and 31 years of age (inclusive) if they are studying full-time (ie a dependent student), subject to providing us with a Dependants Declaration each year.

-Effective from 1 September 2022, a dependent with a disability can now remain on your family policy, even after age 32, if they are participating in the National Disability Insurance Scheme (NDIS) and hold an active NDIS Plan.
+Since 1 September 2022, a dependant with a disability can remain on your family policy, even after age 32, if they hold an active NDIS Plan in the National Disability Insurance Scheme (NDIS).

 What happens if my “health cover dependant” is not eligible?